aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/adjusting-cad-drawing-size-using-unit-type/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Export DWG to BMP: Adjust CAD Drawing Size Using Unit Type with Aspose.CAD for Java
+# Export DWG to BMP and Adjust CAD Size Using Unit Type with Aspose.CAD for Java

 ## Introduction